 Abstentions are deemed to be shares present or represented by proxy and entitled to vote.
-Abstentions have no effect on Proposal One and the same effect as a vote against Proposals Two, Three, Four and Five.
+Abstentions have no effect on Proposal One or Proposal Four and the same effect as a vote against Proposals Two, Three, Five and Six.

-Broker non-votes are not deemed to be shares entitled to vote on and will have no effect on Proposals One and Three.
-Brokers have discretionary authority to vote shares that are beneficially owned on Proposal Two and Proposal Four.
-If a broker chooses not to vote shares for or against Proposal Two or Proposal Four, it would have the same effect as an abstention.
+Brokers have discretionary authority to vote shares that are beneficially owned on Proposal Two.
+If a broker chooses not to vote shares for or against Proposal Two, it would have the same effect as an abstention.
+Broker non-votes are not deemed to be shares entitled to vote on and will have no effect on Proposals One, Three and Four.
+Broker non-votes will also have the same effect on Proposals Five and Six as an abstention

-All shares entitled to vote and represented by properly submitted proxies received prior to the 2022 Annual Meeting (and not revoked) will be voted at the 2022 Annual Meeting in accordance with the instructions indicated by such proxy.
+All shares entitled to vote and represented by properly submitted proxies received prior to the 2023 Annual Meeting (and not revoked) will be voted at the 2023 Annual Meeting in accordance with the instructions indicated by such proxy.
 If no instructions are indicated on such proxy, the shares represented by that proxy will be voted as recommended by the Board of Directors.